Menu

 We enjoy close links with the following departments in particular:

-However, we also run joint projects with specialist clinics from the Bonn Center of Neuroscience (Neurology, Neuro-Oncology, Psychiatry) and Pediatrics.
+However, we also run joint projects with specialised departments from the Neuro-Center (Neurology, Neuro-Oncology, Psychiatry) and the Department of Pediatrics.

-Just like a full-service CRO, the central trial office of the Bonn Trial Center provides personnel, expertise and infrastructure for planning and conducting clinical trials and fulfills the duties of a sponsor of regulated trials.
-It can supply comprehensive expertise for an early-phase clinical trial project if required:
+Just like a full-service CRO, the Clinical Study Core Unit of the Study Center Bonn provides personnel, expertise and infrastructure for planning and conducting clinical trials and fulfills the duties of a sponsor in regulated clinical trials and can support an early-phase clinical trial project if required with:

-Working together with the Phase I Unit, therefore, it can perform all the responsibilities of the test center and sponsor for conducting trial projects.
+Together with the Phase I Unit all the responsibilities of the trial site and the sponsor for conducting trial projects can be covered.

 IMPs